Basic Principles of Organic Chemistry

 Functional Group Analysis

 Functional group analysis determines the presence of specific chemical groups within organic compounds.
-Qualitative and quantitative techniques, such as IR spectroscopy and NMR spectroscopy, are used for this purpose.
+Qualitative and quantitative techniques, such as IR spectroscopy, NMR spectroscopy, and mass spectrometry, are used for this purpose.

 Synthesis